Blankeos/scoliovis/README.md

 ## 🧰 Setup Instructions

-Go to [/src](/src) for instructions on how to setup the project on your machine.
+Go to [/src](/src) for instructions on how to setup this project on your machine.

 ## 📜 Important References